 MaryRose Sheldon is a 2017 graduate of the University of Maryland-College Park with a degree in Environmental Science and Policy, concentrating in Marine and Coastal Management.
 MaryRose worked with I-DROP during her internship with Dr. Karelyn Cruz at USDA NIFA (Summer 2017) to help explain and visualize the complexities of conservation practice adoption across the Mississippi River Basin as a part of our Walton Family Foundation project.
-She brings to the group experience with statistical analysis of environmental data as well as with GIS and remote sensing.
-She was born and raised in Frederick, Maryland, and she takes water quality and natural resources seriously since her favorite outdoor activities are being at the beach and hiking.

 Teresa Tinta was a USDA NIFA intern through the HACU program (Hispanic Association of Colleges and Universities) who had recently graduated from the University of Maryland College Park with a Bachelor of Science in GIS (Geographic Information Systems).
 Teresa originally hails from Peru.
 As part of her USDA NIFA internship, Teresa worked with I-DROP and the SERA 46 multi-state committee to help spatially represent trends across the Mississippi River Basin.